-- Juicing and blending fresh fruits and vegetables are both excellent ways to increase your overall servings of these nutrient dense foods.
+- Juicing and blending fresh fruits and vegetables are both excellent ways to increase your overall servings of raw, nutrient dense foods.
 Rule of thumb- juice the veggies and blend the fruits so that you have fiber to go along with the natural sugars in the fruits.

 - Avoid all chemically-laden processed and fast foods- consider these to be nutritionally dead foods.

 - Eat organically grown foods whenever possible – they contain more nutrients because they are grown in enriched soils without the toxic residues.